Berlin repeats support for EU human rights sanctions

 "This will be a new instrument in our toolbox, which will give further coherence to our external policy", a spokeswoman for EU foreign relations chief Josep Borrell said.

-But behind the scenes, EU turf wars risked further delays, sources warned.
+But behind the scenes, EU turf wars risked further delay, sources warned.

 For its part, von der Leyen's commission has been fighting for control of the visa-ban part of the regime with the EU Council, which normally enforces travel bans, one EU diplomat said.